Random Forests for Adaptive Nearest Neighbor Estimation of Information-Theoretic Quantities: Background

-A recent approach, referred to as Mixed KSG, modifies the KSG estimator to improve its performance in various settings, including mixed continuous and categorical inputs \citep{mixedksg}.
 Computing both mutual information and conditional entropy becomes difficult in higher dimensional data.
 Numerical summations or integration become computationally intractable, and nonparametric methods (for example, $k$-nearest neighbor, kernel density estimates, binning, Edgeworth approximation, likelihood ratio estimators) typically do not scale well with increasing dimensions \citep{mines, gaoetal}.
-While a recently proposed neural network approach, MINE \citep{mines}, addresses high-dimensional data, the method does not return an estimate of the posterior $p(y \mid x)$, which is useful in uncertainty quantification.
-Additionally, MINE requires that the network of choice be expressive enough so that the Donsker-Varadhan representation can be used to approximate the mutual information, an assumption that is difficult to inspect.
-Other theoretically analyzed deep approaches to mutual information estimation can make stringent assumptions on the distribution of learned weights \citep{deep1}.
-Finally, in the interest of an ``out-of-the-box" method, another common pitfall of deep approaches is sensitivity to hyperparameter choice.
+While the recently proposed neural network approach MINE \citep{mines} addresses high-dimensional data, the method does not return an estimate of the posterior $p(y \mid x)$, which is useful in uncertainty quantification \citep{sarawgi_uncertainty-aware_2021}, and has been found difficult to properly tune correctly even in toy cases \citep{mukherjee_ccmi_2020}.
+Such deep learning approaches additionally make assumptions that are difficult to check or assume in practice in order to guarantee good estimation of the target quantity, either requiring that the network of choice be expressive enough so that the Donsker-Varadhan representation can be used \citep{mukherjee_ccmi_2020}, or limiting the distribution of learned weights \citep{deep1}.

-Another popular ad-hoc approach relies on estimation of the posterior probability $p(y \mid x)$.
-Calibration methods, such as isotonic regression, map classification scores, whether they are scalar projections of the data in linear discriminant analysis or empirical posteriors from random forests, to ``calibrated" posteriors using a held-out set.
-A thorough theoretical analysis of such methods has yet to be addressed \citep{isotonic}.
+Another approach is to use the decomposition $I(X; Y) = H(Y) - H(Y|X)$ \citep{mukherjee_ccmi_2020}.
+The entropy $H(Y)$ of the discrete random variable $Y$ is easily estimatable from the empirical frequencies.
+The conditional entropy $H(Y|X)$ meanwhile is a function of the data only through the posterior $p(y \mid x)$ and integration over the feature space.
+So, an estimate of the posterior with an estimate of the density is sufficient to estimate mutual information.
+Through this approach, any algorithm which can estimate posterior probabilities is applicable \citep{mukherjee_ccmi_2020}.